danielsaidi/DeckKit/README.md

 </p>

 ## About DeckKit

-DeckKit is a Swift SDK that helps you build deck-based apps in SwiftUI.
+DeckKit is a SwiftUI SDK that helps you build deck-based apps.

-DeckKit has a `DeckView` that can render any item collection, with support for swipe gestures, edge swipe detection, shuffling, etc. The result can look like this or completely different:
+DeckKit has a `DeckView` component that can render any ``DeckItem`` collection, with support for swipe gestures, edge swipes, shuffling, etc. The result can look like this, or completely different:

 <p align="center" style="border-radius: 10px">
     <img src="Resources/Demo.gif" width=300 alt="Demo video" />
 </p>

-DeckKit has other views as well, and can be customized to great extent.
+DeckKit can be customized to great extent.
 You can change colors, fonts, etc. and use completely custom views.
-It also has tools to manage favorite items.
+It also has tools to manage favorites.